Kimbo0o/drei/README.md

 # My 3D Room

 This is a Three.js experiment.
-It resembles a 3D room filled with objects to perform my hobbies.
+It is an immaginary 3D room filled with objects that I use to perform my hobbies.

 ### Built with
 - [Blender](https://www.blender.org/)